-With a benchmarked simulation protocol in hand we have performed GEANT [30] simulations of a BDX-DRIFT-10m detector surrounded by a 7 mm thick Al vacuum vessel in turn surrounded by 0.75 m of shielding, under a 20' overburden of earth and exposed to cosmic rays on the surface.
-Nuclear recoils above a 20 keV (S equivalent) threshold occur at a rate of ~1.5 events per day within 10 cm of the beam line, the expected beam profile for the lowest mass LDM particle, see Figure XXX below.
-With an expected beam-time of ~285 days to achieve 1022 EOT we would expect ~425 beam-unrelated background events within 10 cm of the beam line for the entire exposure, an unacceptable level of background.
+With a benchmarked simulation protocol in hand we have performed GEANT [31] simulations of a BDX-DRIFT-10m detector surrounded by a 7 mm thick AI vacuum vessel in turn surrounded by 0.75 m of shielding, under a 20' overburden of earth and exposed to cosmic ray muons on the surface.
+Muons can create neutrons under 20' of dirt which can then create nuclear recoils in the fiducial volume $(1m\times1m\times10m)$ of a BDX-DRIFT-10m detector.
+Nuclear recoils above a 20 keV (S equivalent) threshold occur at a rate of 1.5 events per day within 10 cm of the beam line, which is the expected range of the beam profile for the lowest mass LDM particle, see Figure 23 below.
+With an expected beam-time of ~285 days to achieve $10^{22}$ EOT we would expect ~420 cosmic ray muon background events within 10 cm of the entire exposure, an unacceptable level of background.

-Small signals (~1,000 anions) and long and slow ion drift (10 ms maximum drift time) make it unlikely that timing resolution better than ~10 μs can be achieved [15], far too long for a bunch-timing-veto at JLab.
+Small signals (~1,000 anions) and long and slow ion drift (10 ms maximum drift time) make it unlikely that timing resolution from the TPC better than ~10 μs can be achieved [16], far too long for a bunch-timing-veto at JLab.
 For this reason, a neutron-recoil veto is required.

-We are considering a muon/neutron veto composed of B or Gd doped water or liquid scintillator surrounding the vacuum vessel [31][32][33].
-For simulations presented in this proposal we model a 75 cm thick veto composed of Gd doped liquid scintillator.
-A detailed study of such a veto concluded that 99% of neutrons can be vetoed [33].
-Furthermore 90% of the neutron-recoil background is due to muon-induced-neutrons created inside the neutron veto/shielding.
+We are considering a muon/neutron veto composed of B or Gd doped water or liquid scintillator surrounding the vacuum vessel [32][33][34].
+For the simulations presented in this proposal we model a 75 cm thick veto composed of Gd doped liquid scintillator.
+An independent detailed study of such a veto concluded that 99% of neutrons can be vetoed [34].
+Furthermore, our simulations show 90% of the neutron-recoil background is due to muon-induced-neutrons created inside the neutron veto/shielding.
 These events will be easily vetoed by the energy deposited by the muon as it traverses the neutron veto.
-Thus we expect >99.9% veto efficiency based on these initial estimates, see R&D section for further discussion of this topic.
+Thus we expect >99.9% veto efficiency based on these initial estimates, see Muon-Neutron Veto (MNV) R&D section, below, for further details of this topic.

-The inclusion of a neutron recoil veto reduces our accepted events to less than 0.4 events within 10 cm of the beam line for the entire 1022 EOT exposure.
+The inclusion of a MNV reduces our accepted events to less than 0.4 background events within 10 cm of the beam line for the entire $10^{22}$ EOT exposure due to cosmic ray muons.

-Note that the current conceptual drawings for the underground BDX experimental hall at JLab show large vertical shafts for equipment and personnel access reducing overburden for the experimental area, see Figure XXX.
+Note that the current conceptual drawings for the underground BDX experimental hall at JLab show large vertical shafts for equipment and personnel access reducing overburden for the experimental area, see Figures 15 and 16.
 We have simulated the increase in cosmic backgrounds in BDX-DRIFT due to this reduction in overburden and found they would increase by roughly a factor of five.
-Several cost effective measures are being explored to reduce this background but in the worst case backgrounds would be ~2.0 events within 10 cm of the beam line for the entire 1022 EOT exposure.
+Several cost effective measures are being explored to reduce this background but in the worst case backgrounds would be ~2.0 events within 10 cm of the beam line for the entire $10^{22}$ EOT exposure.
 Beam-off time measurements can be used to statistically reduce this background.
 As discussed below we can also utilize powerful event signatures to allow further background suppression and signal detection.

-Figure XXX - A conceptual drawing of the BDX facility at JLab.
+Figure 15 - A conceptual drawing of the BDX facility at JLab.